 Knowledge comes in different forms.
-Scientific knowledge is pragmatic; it "can be tested against the sharp and bounded imperatives of prediction and control."11 In contrast, the social sciences and humanities, as John Dewey described them, address and sometimes challenge "the habits and modes of life to which people have accustomed themselves and with which the worth of life is bound up."12 They offer interpreof art and literature.
+Scientific knowledge is pragmatic; it "can be tested against the sharp and bounded imperatives of prediction and control."11 In contrast, the social sciences and humanities, as John Dewey described them, address and sometimes challenge "the habits and modes of life to which people have accustomed themselves and with which the worth of life is bound up."12 They offer interpretive, evidence-based readings of social structures, of cultural patterns of differentiation, of the construction of art and literature.
 For that reason "what counts as knowledge" may be "far more controversial" in these areas of inquiry, but its advancement is no less dependent on expertise.13